jshvarts/MosbyMVP/conductor-dagger-sample/README.md

-# Sample MVP Dagger app (with ViewState) using Mosby and Conductor
+# Dagger MVP app using Mosby and Conductor

-This sample app has 2 screens and packages are organized by feature:
+This Clean Architecture sample app has 2 screens.
+Packages are organized by feature:
 1) Looking up a list of Github repositories for a given username
 2) Getting more detail about a Github repository